bmcdonnell629/CS-3308-Team5-Project/Milestone 4 Web Testing/Page_Testing.md

 * Top 5 words by Scrabble Score of past 5 Searches

 * Scrabble words in descending scrabble score order

-* Logged in username and credentials

 __Link destinations for the page:__